 I will work hard to make your song the way you want it with as many revisions as you need.
-Please send me 1-2 songs of your favourite music, a rough mix and some mix notes as this reduces the need for major mix revisions.
+Please inform me of 1-2 of your favourite songs and a rough mix as this gives me an idea of what you expect to hear.
+This will also cut down on the amount of revisions to send you.

 Reviews (2)Endorse Jordan Rea